emrecanduran/Bike-Rental-Regression-Models/README.md

 | MAPE               |       44.9667 |      18.8200 |
 | Max Error          |     3596.1236 |    3646.1657 |

-**Execution Time (s): 0.0055**
-Both the training and testing times are very low (0.0055 seconds), indicating that the model trains and predicts quickly.
+**Execution Time (s)**: Both the training and testing times are very low (0.0055 seconds), indicating that the model trains and predicts quickly.

-**MAE (Mean Absolute Error): 562.3931**
-        <p>*The MAE measures the average absolute difference between the predicted and actual values.
+**MAE (Mean Absolute Error)**: The MAE measures the average absolute difference between the predicted and actual values.
 A lower MAE indicates better performance.
-The MAE on the test set (562.3914) is slightly higher than on the training set (528.9503), but the difference is not substantial.*
+The MAE on the test set (562.3914) is slightly higher than on the training set (528.9503), but the difference is not substantial.

-**RMSE (Root Mean Squared Error): 756.5922**
-        <p>*RMSE measures the average squared difference between the predicted and actual values, taking the square root to bring the metric back to the original scale.
+**RMSE (Root Mean Squared Error)**: RMSE measures the average squared difference between the predicted and actual values, taking the square root to bring the metric back to the original scale.
 Again, lower values are better.
-Like MAE, the RMSE on the test set (756.5922) is slightly higher than on the training set (739.7028).*
+Like MAE, the RMSE on the test set (756.5922) is slightly higher than on the training set (739.7028).

-**R^2 (Coefficient of Determination): 0.8502**
-        <p>*R-squared represents the proportion of variance in the dependent variable that is predictable from the independent variables.
+**R^2 (Coefficient of Determination)**: R-squared represents the proportion of variance in the dependent variable that is predictable from the independent variables.
 It ranges from 0 to 1, with higher values indicating better fit.
-Both the training (0.8523) and testing (0.8502) R-squared values indicate that the model explains a good amount of the variance in the data.*
+Both the training (0.8523) and testing (0.8502) R-squared values indicate that the model explains a good amount of the variance in the data.

-**Adjusted R^2: 0.8248**
+**Adjusted R^2**:
-        <p>*Adjusted R-squared is similar to R-squared, but it adjusts for the number of predictors in the model.
+Adjusted R-squared is similar to R-squared, but it adjusts for the number of predictors in the model.
 It penalizes the addition of unnecessary predictors that do not improve the model significantly.
-The testing adjusted R-squared (0.8248) is lower than the training adjusted R-squared (0.8467), indicating a potential overfitting issue or that some predictors in the model may not be contributing meaningfully to the prediction.*
+The testing adjusted R-squared (0.8248) is lower than the training adjusted R-squared (0.8467), indicating a potential overfitting issue or that some predictors in the model may not be contributing meaningfully to the prediction.

-**MAPE (Mean Absolute Percentage Error): 18.82**
+**MAPE (Mean Absolute Percentage Error)**:
-        <p>*MAPE measures the percentage difference between the predicted and actual values.
+MAPE measures the percentage difference between the predicted and actual values.
 Lower values are better.
 It's important to note that MAPE is sensitive to outliers.
-In this case, the MAPE on the test set (18.8199%) is substantially lower than on the training set (44.9667%), which could indicate that the model performs better on the test data in terms of relative error.*
+In this case, the MAPE on the test set (18.8199%) is substantially lower than on the training set (44.9667%), which could indicate that the model performs better on the test data in terms of relative error.

-**Max Error: 3646.2080**
+**Max Error**:
-        <p>*Max Error simply represents the maximum difference between predicted and actual values.
+Max Error simply represents the maximum difference between predicted and actual values.
 Lower values are desirable.
-Both the training and testing max errors are relatively high, indicating that there are instances where the model performs poorly.*
+Both the training and testing max errors are relatively high, indicating that there are instances where the model performs poorly.